How many/much

 Important:

-Countable nouns are usually plural after many.
+Countable nouns are plural after many: many apples, many chairs.

 You use much with uncountable nouns.